leoprover/embed_modal/README.md

 # Contents
 A set of tools to semantically embed higher-order modal logic problems formulated in the TPTP [1] dialect THF into higher-order logic formulated in THF.
 It contains
-* a standalone tool ```embed``` for the semantical embedding
+* a standalone tool ```embed``` for the semantical embedding.
 * a conversion tool ```convert_qmltp_to_thf``` for translating first-order modal logic problems formulated in the dialect of the QMLTP [2] to higher-order logic problems formulated in THF.
-A translated version of the QMLTP can be found on Github [3]
+A translated version of the QMLTP can be found on Github [3].
-* a library ```embedding_lib``` you can include in your project to semantically embed problems and wrapper functions for easier handling
+* a library ```embedding_lib``` you can include in your project to semantically embed problems.
+Contains wrapper functions for easier handling.

 This software is based on the theoretical work of Benzmüller and Paulson [4].